-- A family member of a current or former officer, director, trustee, or key employee listed in Form 990, Part VII, Section A. - An entity more than 35% owned, directly or indirectly, individually or collectively, by one or more current or former officers, directors, trustees, or key employees listed on Form 990, Part VII, Section A, or their family members. - An entity (other than a tax-exempt organization under section 501(c)) of which a current or former officer, director, trustee, or key employee listed in Form 990, Part VII, Section A, was serving at the time of the transaction as (1) an officer, (2) a director, (3) a trustee, (4) a key employee, (5) a partner or member with a direct or indirect ownership interest in excess of 5% (including ownership by a family member) if the entity is treated as a partnership, or (6) a shareholder with an ownership interest in excess of 5% (including ownership by a family member) if the entity is a professional corporation.
+• A family member of a current or former officer, director, trustee, or key employee listed in Form 990, Part VII, Section A.

+An entity more than 35% owned, directly or indirectly, individually or collectively, by one or more current or former officers, directors, trustees, or key employees listed on Form 990, Part VII, Section A, or their family members.
+An entity (other than a tax-exempt organization under section 501(c) or a governmental unit or instrumentality) of which a current or former officer, director, trustee, or key employee listed in Form 990, Part VII, Section A, was serving at the time of the transaction as (1) an officer, (2) a director, (3) a trustee, (4) a key employee, (5) a partner or member with a direct or indirect ownership interest in excess of 5% (including ownership by a family member) if the entity is treated as a partnership, or (6) a shareholder with a direct or indirect ownership interest in excess of 5% (including ownership by a family member) if the entity is a professional corporation.
-Certain management company transactions with former officers, etc. A business transaction also includes a

-A business transaction also includes a transaction between the organization and a management company of which a former officer, director, trustee, or key employee of the organization (within the last five tax years, whether or not listed in

-Form 990, Part VII, Section A) is a direct or indirect 35% owner, or an officer, director, trustee, or key employee.
+Certain management company transactions with former officers, etc. A business transaction also includes a transaction between the organization and a management company of which a former officer, director, trustee, or key employee of the organization (within the last five tax years, even if not listed in Form 990, Part VII, Section A because the individual did not receive any compensation from the organization) is a direct or indirect 35% owner, or an officer, director, trustee, or key employee.

 Ownership.
 Ownership is measured by stock ownership (voting power or value, whichever greater) of a corporation, profits or capital interest (whichever greater) in a partnership or limited liability company, beneficial interest in a trust, or control of a nonprofit organization.

-Ownership includes indirect ownership (for example, ownership in an entity that has ownership in the entity doing business with the organization); there may be ownership through multiple tiers of entities.
+Ownership includes indirect ownership (for example, ownership in an entity that has ownership in the entity doing business with the organization or ownership by a family member); there may be ownership through multiple tiers of entities.
 The constructive ownership rules of section 267(c) apply for purposes of Schedule L (Form 990 or 990-EZ), Part IV, using the definition of family member in the Glossary rather than in section 267(c)(4).
 Accordingly, an individual is treated as owning stock owned by his or her family member.